-- Refer to section [983] for troubleshooting the firmware updates - Refer to section [984] to verify the trouble status - Refer to section [985] for troubleshooting the radio status
+- Refer to section [983] for troubleshooting the firmware updates - Refer to section [984] to verify the trouble status

-Table 8: Trouble indications
+Table 6: Trouble indications

-Trouble Indication Trouble Indicator Digit Possible Causes Trouble Possible Solution No Indication N/A No Power Check the power connections between the panel and the communicator.
+Trouble indication Trouble Indicator Digit Possible Causes Trouble Possible Solution No Indication N/A No Power Check the power connections between the panel and the communicator.
 Confirm PC-LINK cable is properly installed between communicator and panel.
-Yellow LED - ON Solid N/A No Signal Confirm that cellular network service is active in your area.
-Ensure the antenna is securely connected to the radio.
-Check antenna stub cable is securely connected to the radio.
-If an external antenna is used, ensure the antenna is securely screwed on to the antenna cable connector.
-Check external antenna for damage or open/short.
-Trouble LED - 2 Flashes 02 Panel Supervision Trouble Check section [382] toggle option[5] is ON (Alternate Communicator Enabled).
+Trouble LED - 2 Flashes 02 Panel Supervision Trouble Check section [382] toggle option [5] is ON (Alternate Communicator Enabled).
 Ensure the PC-LINK cable between the panel and communicator is connected properly (not reversed) and is securely in place.
-Yellow LED - 5 Flashes 05 Cellular Trouble Confirm that cellular service is available and active in your area.
-Check all antenna connections.
-Ensure average radio signal strength is CSQ 5 or higher.
-(See Table 7).
-Ensure the SIM card is properly inserted into the SIM card holder.
-Ensure the SIM card has been activated (could take up to 24 hrs after install).
-If this trouble persists, your must relocate the panel (and communicator) or install an external antenna extension kit.
 Yellow LED - 6 Flashes 06 Ethernet Trouble Check with your ISP to confirm Internet service is active in your area.
 Ensure your Ethernet cable is securely inserted into the RJ45 jack of the communicator and the hub/router/switch.
 Check the link light on the hub/router/switch is ON.
 If link light is OFF, start the hub/router/switch.
 If DHCP is used, ensure that the unit has an assigned IP address from the server.
 In Section [851] [992] verify a valid IP address is programmed.
 If not, contact the network administrator.
 If problem persists, replace the Ethernet cable and RJ45 connector.
 Yellow LED - 7 Flashes 07 Receiver Not Available Ensure that the Ethernet path has Internet connectivity.
 If using a static IP address, confirm that the gateway and subnet mask are entered correctly.
 If the network has a firewall, ensure the network has the programmed outgoing ports open (default UDP port 3060 and port 3065).
 Ensure that all the receivers are programmed for DHCP or have the proper IP address and port number.
-Ensure the cellular receiver APNs have been programmed with the access point name provided by your cellular provider.
-If Common Mode is used, and only one path is initialized while the other path is not successful, generate a manual test transmission over both paths or power cycle the communicator to recover the 'Receiver Not Available' trouble.
 Yellow LED - 8 Flashes 08 Receiver Supervision Trouble This trouble is indicated when supervision is enabled and the unit is not able to successfully communicate with the receiver.
 If this trouble persists, contact your central station.
 Yellow LED - 9 Flashes 09 FTC Trouble The unit has exhausted all communications attempts to all programmed receivers for events generated by the communicator.
 Restart the system, if trouble persists, contact your dealer.
-Yellow LED - 12 Flashes 0C Module Configuration Trouble This indication appears when section [021] system account code or sections [101]; [111]; [201]; and [211] receiver account code have not been programmed.
-Ensure that a valid account code has been entered in these sec- tions.
-All LEDs flash- ing together N/A Boot Loader Failed Disconnect power, then reconnect power to the communicator module.
-Red and Yellow LEDs flashing together N/A Initialization Sequence The unit is still initializing please wait while the unit gets its programming and establishes a connection to all programmed receivers.
+Yellow LED - 12 Flashes 0C Module Configuration Trouble This indication appears when section [021] system account code or sections [101] or [111] receiver account code have not been programmed.
+Ensure that a valid account code has been entered in these sections.
+Initialization Sequence The unit is still initializing please wait while the unit establishes a connection to all programmed receivers.
 Note: This process may take several minutes to complete.
-Only Green LEDs flashing N/A Hardware Default Jumper • The hardware default jumper is installed and must be removed.
-See Figure 3.
+Red and Yellow LEDs flashing together N/A Boot Loader Failed If the initialization sequence is taking more than several minutes, the boot loader might have failed.
+Confirm that the boot loader has failed by entering communicator programming [][8][installer code][851].
+If access is granted, continue waiting for the initialization sequence to complete.
+If access is denied (long error tone), disconnect power from, then reconnect power to the communicator module.